Laburnum

 Laburnum, sometimes called golden chain or golden rain, is a genus of two species of small trees in the subfamily Faboideae of the pea family Fabaceae.
 The species are Laburnum anagyroides—common laburnum and Laburnum alpinum—alpine laburnum.
-They are native to the mountains of southern Europe from France to the Balkans.
+They are native to the mountains of Southern Europe.

 Some botanists include a third species, Laburnum caramanicum, but this native of southeast Europe and Anatolia is usually treated in a distinct genus Podocytisus, more closely allied to the Genisteae (brooms).

 Description

 The Laburnum trees are deciduous.
 The leaves are trifoliate, somewhat like a clover; the leaflets are typically 2–3 cm long in L. anagyroides and 4–5 cm long in L. alpinum.

 They have yellow pea-flowers in pendulous leafless racemes 10–40 cm long in spring, which makes them very popular garden trees.
 In L. anagyroides, the racemes are 10–20 cm long, with densely packed flowers; in L. alpinum the racemes are 20–30 cm long, but with the flowers sparsely along the raceme.
 The fruit develops as a pod and is extremely poisonous.

 The yellow flowers are responsible for the old poetic name 'golden chain tree' (also written as golden chaintree or goldenchain tree).